nahian91/bangladeshi-payments-mobile/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Bangladeshi Payments Mobile is a custom WooCommerce payment gateway plugin for integrating bKash, Nagad, Rocket, and Upay in Bangladesh.
+Bangladeshi Payments Mobile – QR Code & Transaction Reports is a custom WooCommerce payment gateway plugin for integrating bKash, Nagad, Rocket, and Upay in Bangladesh.

 == Description ==
-**Bangladeshi Payments Mobile** is a WooCommerce payment gateway plugin that integrates the most popular mobile payment services in Bangladesh, including **bKash, Nagad, Rocket, and Upay**.
+**Bangladeshi Payments Mobile – QR Code & Transaction Reports** is a WooCommerce payment gateway plugin that integrates the most popular mobile payment services in Bangladesh, including **bKash, Nagad, Rocket, and Upay**.
 It allows customers to securely and efficiently make payments using their mobile accounts.
 Merchants benefit from a user-friendly interface, simple setup, and reliable payment processing.

 ### Key Features
 - **Secure Integration**: Supports **bKash, Nagad, Rocket, and Upay** for secure mobile transactions.